 In a character-oriented serial interface, there can be errors in the system that cause data corruption.
 Two common causes of corruption are noise in the channel, and timing problems such differences in clock frequencies between the two end points.
-The magnitude of allowable error related to the phase shift and frequency between the Tx Clock and Rx Clock signals.
+The magnitude of allowable error related to the phase shift and frequency between the Tx Clock

-Consider a simple serial system with two endpoints, a transmit Tx endpoint and a receive Rx endpoint.
+Consider a simple serial system with two endpoints, a transmit Tx

-• In many of the diagrams in this section, the clocks are drawn as external to the interface, but the reality is the precise source rarely matters.
+on a given interface do not have to be at the same data rate, but in practice they typically are. - In many of the diagrams in this section, the clocks are drawn as external to the interface, but the reality is the precise source rarely matters.
 It may be a local oscillator dedicated to the interface, a clock derived elsewhere in the chip or a clock sources from outside the chip completely.

-• Whether or not both the Tx and Rx endpoints have visibility of the same signal is the determining factor for asynchronous vs. synchronous communication.
+endpoints have visibility of the same signal is the determining factor for asynchronous vs. synchronous communication.

 Motivation for Asynchronous Case